It is the process in which the DNA sequence of a gene is copied (transcribed) to form an RNA molecule.

 The transcript uses one of the two DNA strands exposed as a template; this thread is called a template thread.
 The RNA product is complementary to the template strand and is almost identical to the other strand of DNA, called the non-component (or coding) strand.

-The site in the DNA from which the first RNA nucleotide is transcribed is called the + 1 + 1 plus site, 1 or the start site.
+The site in the DNA from which the first RNA nucleotide is transcribed is called the + 1 + 1 plus site, one or the start site.
 The nucleotides that come before the initiation site receive negative numbers.

 The nucleotides that come after the initiation site are marked with positive numbers.